emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 request by sending a Channel-Binding TLV containing a channel-binding message as defined in {{RFC6677}}.
 The server validates the channel-binding message and sends back a Channel-Binding TLV with a result code.
-If the server didn't initiate the channel-binding request and the peer still wants to send the channel-binding information to the server, it can do that by using the Request-Action TLV along with the Channel-Binding TLV.
+If the server did not initiate the channel-binding request and the peer still wants to send the channel-binding information to the server, it can do that by using the Request-Action TLV along with the Channel-Binding TLV.
 The peer MUST only send channel-binding